BrianLi009/BrianLi009/README.md

 ## Hello!

-My name is Brian Li and I am a graduate student in the Faculty of Mathematics at the University of Waterloo.
+My name is Brian Li and I am a Computer Science PhD student at the Georgia Institute of Technology.

-My research is in the intersection of quantum algorithms and automated reasoning.
+My research is in the intersection of intelligent systems and logics.

 > :octocat: [My Personal Website and Math Blog](https://404briannotfound.tech/)